Welcome to today's edition of the Rush 24-7 podcast.

 And so now you've got a bunch of liberal lawyers and liberal judges attempting to change U.S. war policy by virtue of this action.

-Now this has been going on since the beginning of the of the of the war, and the door was opened by the courts, which allows nonprofit groups like the ACLU to bring actions in court against the commander in chief for the first time.
+This has been going on since the beginning of the war, and the door was opened by the courts, which allows nonprofit groups like the ACLU to bring actions in court against the commander-in-chief for the first time.

 So you have radical groups and activist judges now attempting to drive war policy.

-And the way this the way this manifests itself, you have left-wing politicians and the McCain types who then carry the ball because they react to the information and spin that's published in the Lib Media, the drive-by media.
+And the way this manifests itself, you have left-wing politicians and the McCain types who then carry the ball because they react to the information and spin that's published in the lib media, the drive-by media.

 So let me trace it.

-They will write stories on horrible treatment at Club Getting horrible treatment at uh at Abu Ghrab.
+They will write stories on horrible treatment at Club Gitmel, horrible treatment at Abu Ghraib, horrible treatment at secret prison, horrible this, horrible that.

 They always try to link this horrible treatment as high up the chain of command as they go.